 I’m so glad you are here.
 If you were at my house I’d offer you a cup of tea, can I offer you a virtual one?
 Make yourself at home and have a good look around, you are welcome here.

 My name is Elli, I am a writer, photographer and sometimes theatre-maker.
-I am married Matt, and Mum to Amy, Madge and Ed (my eldest is 12 and we are headed for the teenage years – Lord, have mercy.)
-We live in a big, cold, Victorian house in Liverpool, the centre of the creative universe (and that is not just my opinion) with the river Mersey at the end of the road.
+I am married to Matt, and Mum to Amy, Madge and Ed (my eldest is 12 and we are headed for the teenage years – Lord, have mercy.)
+We live in a big, cold, Victorian house in Liverpool, the centre of the creative universe (and that’s not just my opinion) with the river Mersey at the end of the road.

 I chose ‘Learning How to Live’ as the strap line for my blog, because that is what I am doing.

 Following a diagnosis of depression and anxiety in 2009* I realised the way I had been living had not been working out so well.
 I was a mess, overwhelmingly anxious with rock-bottom self-confidence and frequent feelings of hopelessness.

 Since 2009 I have been starting again, re-learning to live in a way that enables me to enjoy life and maintain my mental health.
 It has been a complicated and twisty process, with lots of wrong turns and false starts.
 It has involved re-learning how to think and handle my emotions, and fundamental changes in how I deal with just about every element of my life, from my relationships, to my faith, to what I eat.

 It has been worth it.